robhagemans/hoard-of-bitfonts/epson/README.md

 =================================

 This directory contains fonts for the Epson FX printers.
-While these were not extracted from original hardware or firmware, the have been checked carefully against matrices given in original documentation.
+While these were not extracted from original hardware or firmware, they have been checked carefully against matrices given in original documentation.
 The variants here correspond to different editions of the manual, as referenced in the files.